Variance-based regularization with convex objectives: Introduction

-There are situations in which minimizing the robust-regularized risk~\eqref{eqn:robust-risk} may yield some inefficiency (for example, in classical statistical estimation problems with correctly specified model).
+In proposing any new estimator, it is essential to understand the limits of the proposed procedure and identify situations in which its performance may be worse than existing estimators.
+There are indeed situations in which minimizing the robust-regularized risk~\eqref{eqn:robust-risk} yields some inefficiency (for example, in classical statistical estimation problems with correctly specified model).
 To understand limits of the inefficiency induced by using the distributionally-robustified estimator~\eqref{eqn:solve-robust}, in Section~\ref{sec:nothing-is-bad} we study explicit finite sample properties of the robust estimator for general stochastic optimization problems, and we also provide asymptotic normality results in classical problems.
 There are a number of situations, based on growth conditions on the population risk $\risk$, when convergence rates faster than $1 / \sqrt{n}$ (or even $1/n$) are attainable (see~\citet[Chapter 5]{ShapiroDeRu09}).
 We show that under these conditions, the robust procedure~\eqref{eqn:solve-robust} still enjoys (near-optimal) fast rates of convergence, similar to empirical risk minimization (also known as sample average approximation in the stochastic programming literature).
-Our study of asymptotics makes precise the asymptotic efficiency loss of the robust procedure over minimizing the standard (asymptotically optimal) empirical expectation: there is a bias term that scales as $\sqrt{\tol / n}$ in the limiting distribution of $\what{\theta}_n$, though its variance is optimal.
+Our study of asymptotics makes precise the asymptotic efficiency loss of the robust procedure over minimizing the standard (asymptotically optimal) empirical expectation: there is a bias term that scales as $\sqrt{\tol / n}$ in the limiting distribution of $\robsol$, though its variance is optimal.

-We complement our theoretical results in Section~\ref{sec:experiments}, where we conclude by providing three experiments comparing empirical risk minimization (ERM) strategies to robustly-regularized risk minimization~\eqref{eqn:solve-robust}.
+We complement our theoretical results in Section~\ref{sec:experiments}, where we conclude by providing three experiments comparing empirical risk minimization strategies to robustly-regularized risk minimization~\eqref{eqn:solve-robust}.
 These results validate our theoretical predictions, showing that the robust solutions are a practical alternative to empirical risk minimization.
 In particular, we observe that the robust solutions outperform their ERM counterparts on ``harder'' instances with higher variance.
 In classification problems, for example, the robustly regularized estimators exhibit an interesting tradeoff, where they improve performance on rare classes (where ERM usually sacrifices performance to improve the common cases---increasing variance slightly) at minor cost in performance on common classes.